Naalu/ds-senior-capstone-projects-website/deliverables/Verification-and-Validation.md

 ( Include in your answer a GitHub link to the test and an explanation about the tested feature.
     A print screen/video showing the acceptance test execution. )

-Grading criteria (7 points): adequate choice of a test framework, coverage of the tests, quality of the tests, adequate example of an acceptance test, print screen/video showing successful tests execution.

 # Validation